michaelbrooks/django-twitter-stream/README.md

 This can take a few minutes to complete.

-Once you have an application and access keys for your account, you can copy the necessary values into a new API_Keys entry.
+Once you have an application and access keys for your account, you can copy the necessary values into a new ApiKey entry.
 This includes the "API key" and "API secret", located at the top of your application keys page, and the "Access Token" and "Access Token Secret", located at